A holiday on the Bulgarian Black Sea coast can become your best or worst experience ever.

 The salads are made from the freshest most delicious vegetables you’ve ever tried and the mussels and fish are caught literally moments before they were prepared.

 During the summer season, you can also enjoy escargots from the eco-farm in Balgarevo.

 Visit the Jaw-dropping Rugged Black Sea Coast

 In the north-eastern part of Bulgaria, you’ll find wild, jaw-dropping, and rugged coastline.

-Long before man has left his mark on the Black Sea region, nature has started sculpturing incredible awe-inspiring forms and carved deep caves and arches.
+Long before people left a mark on the Black Sea region, nature started sculpturing incredible awe-inspiring forms and carved deep caves and arches.
 The wind and the waves continue changing the coastline every season.
 The views will make you rub your eyes in disbelief at the beauty nature has created.

 Despite the fact that in high season the most famous Bulgarian Black Sea beaches are overcrowded, there are still pristine secluded gems waiting for you to discover.

 You’ll find the best beaches to get rid of your tan lines and go for a swim at the far south end of the Bulgarian Black Sea coast near the borderline with Turkey.

 Alternatively, you can head north and try to reach the sandy beaches between Shabla and the Romanian border.
 Once you leave the main road, there are only dirt roads and I highly recommend driving a 4WD vehicle.